This article covers:

 - What are Idaho Leave Laws?

-- What are Idaho Child Labor Laws?
+- Idaho Child Labor Laws

 What are Idaho Time Management Laws?

-In the US, there are federal laws in place to manage the time spent by employees in the workplace, safeguarding their rights and guaranteeing fair pay for their efforts.
-These laws act as directives for employers, keeping them in check, and minimizing any forms of abuse or exploitation.
+In the US, the Fair Labor Standards Act outlines regulations that compensate an employee’s time spent in the workplace, safeguarding their rights and guaranteeing fair pay for their efforts.
+These laws act as directives for employers, keeping them in check, and minimizing abuse or exploitation.

-Idaho Minimum Wage | $7.25 |
+Minimum Wage | $7.25 |

-Idaho Breaks | Breaks not required by law |
+Break Laws | Breaks not required by law |

 What are the Hiring, Working & Termination Laws in Idaho?